weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### June 2019 - # 15233

 The client needs to enable print option for Letters and certificates, even if the request is not fully approved.
-To enable this change a script needs to be run in the HR Works DB and then from the **HSS RPT** tab of the **HRW+** **Application parameters** screen print option needs to be enabled.
+To enable this change a script needs to be run in the HROn DB and then from the **HSS RPT** tab of the **HRW+** **Application parameters** screen print option needs to be enabled.

 ![](images/prod-enhance-image95.jpeg)